 API Keys & OAuth

-An API key is a secret token which you can use to connect Close data to third-party applications (like Zapier) or your own internal system.
+An API key is a secret token (like a password) which you can use to connect Close data to third-party applications or your own internal system.

 Creating an API key